rwilcox5/hugoSite/content/sports/pitchCharts/pitchcharts500872.md

 ---
 awesomplete: true
 gifmaker: true
-description: "View pitch charts for Greg Infante.See pitch sequences with pitch type and view gifs of each at-bat with location and movement"
+description: "View pitch charts for Greg Infante.
+See pitch sequences with pitch type and view gifs of each at-bat with location and movement"
 title: "Greg Infante Pitch Charts from TripleLog"
 mypid: "500872"
 contents: "/content/math/trigonometry/contents.html"